The Reformed Deacon

 a Podcast from the OPC Committee on Diaconal Ministries Season 3 Episode 18

 What did you think?
 Text us!
-We are unable to reply, so include phone # or email address.
+We are unable to reply on this app, so include phone # or email address.

 In this episode host, Pastor Chris Cashen talks with Elder Jeremy Huntington and Deacon Scott Cormier from Covenant OPC, New Bern, NC to discuss Matthew 15:21-28—where we find Jesus modeling true compassion and how that example can help shape the heart of a deacon.